benbarbersmith/sundial/README.md

 Sundial
 =======

-Sundial is a telephone-number to timezone conversion tool.
-Give it a US telephone number (in any old format) and it'll tell you the timezone to which the number corresponds.
+Sundial is a telephone number to timezone conversion tool.
+Give it a telephone number (in any format) and it'll tell you the local time and timezone.

+Sundial works particularly well with US telephone numbers, and in the US it can look up timezones by area code.
+Unless your telephone number has an international country code prefix like `+44`, `0044`, `+385` or `00385`, Sundial will assume that you are converting a US telephone number.

 Installation
 ------------